 “As the decade progressed more people drove their own cars, more and more grocery shopping was done on the mainland, and the island’s ‘General Stores’ declined accordingly, to only five by 1960.”

 –posted by Jim Duffy on Aug.
-2, 2020 for Secrets of the Eastern Shore/Whimbrel Creations LLC.
+2, 2020 and updated on March 12, 2022 for Secrets of the Eastern Shore/Whimbrel Creations LLC.
 All rights reserved.

 NOTE: As of this writing, you may be able to find copies of Almost an Island: The History of Saxis, Virginia at the museum in Saxis and the best local bookstores.
 Here is online info about the book.
 And here is info about my two books of Eastern Shore Road Trips.